 Another British-based business is Beyond Skin, which prides itself on being a “cruelty-free vegan footwear company”.
 Founded in 2001, the company has focused on reducing its carbon footprint and producing ethical fashion that doesn’t compromise on style.
 Their shoes are all hand-crafted in Spain.

 London has a few companies worth talking about.
 For starters, there is LaBante, known for its exquisite vegan leather product range created from recycled plastic bottles in a sweatshop-free factory in Guangzhou, China.
-Another design house based in London is Will’s Vegan Shoes, which manufactures fashionable, affordable carbon-neutral shoes for men and women created from Italian and Spanish cereal crops.
-Notting Hill-based company Wilby calls itself ‘the premier sustainable and vegan accessories brand’.
-Every product is produced from organic, eco-friendly materials including organic cotton, recyclable material, eco-friendly backing and cork leather.
+Another design house based in London is Will’s Vegan Shoes, which manufactures fashionable, affordable, carbon-neutral shoes for men and women created from Italian and Spanish cereal crops.
+Notting Hill-based company Wilby calls itself “the premier sustainable and vegan accessories brand”.
+Every product is produced from organic, eco-friendly materials, including organic cotton, recyclable material, eco-friendly backing and cork leather.

 Global Companies Manufacturing Alternative Leather

-Sustainable global brands producing alternatives to leather materials include:
+Those sustainable global brands producing alternatives to leather materials include:

-1. Gucci uses a leather alternative called “Eco-Vegetable Tanned Leather” to produce their bags and accessories.
+1. Gucci uses a leather alternative called “Eco-Vegetable Tanned Leather” to produce its bags and accessories.
 The design house focuses on sustainable sourcing and processing and innovates new solutions like this one.
 “We have set up projects in our own supply chain to help drive positive standards created by our parent company, Kering, which govern the sourcing and production of our leather,” the brand explains.

-3. Japanese shoe and accessory company Belle & Sofa, crafts designer shoes and handbags from alternatives to leather material.
+3. Japanese shoe and accessory company Belle & Sofa crafts designer shoes and handbags from alternatives to leather material.

 7. Luxury French design house Hermès used a textile created by Californian startup MycoWorks to manufacture vegetable alternatives to leather material called Sylvania, produced out of threads made of mushroom roots.
 Their first product is a travel bag.